lrozek/oauth-race-condtion/README.md

-it reproduces race condition in UserInfoTokenServices when OAuth2ClientContext isn't request scoped and multiple thread modify same instance of OAuth2ClientContext
+it reproduces race condition in UserInfoTokenServices when OAuth2ClientContext isn't request scoped and multiple threads modify same instance of OAuth2ClientContext.
-The problem is in following snippet:
+The problem is in following snippet of getMap method in UserInfoTokenServices class:

 			OAuth2AccessToken existingToken = restTemplate.getOAuth2ClientContext()